-Reforestation of the Imagination is the latest project at the Renwick Gallery to explore an expanded definition of contemporary craft and new technologies.
+Reforestation of the Imagination at the Renwick Gallery explores an expanded definition of contemporary craft and new technologies.

 On exhibit: JUNE 28, 2019 – JANUARY 5, 2020

 Pennsylvania Avenue at 17th Street NW